cowprotocol/cow-amm-trade-envy/README.md

 # Trade Envy Calculation

 We define the envy of a trade as the surplus missed out on by not choosing a CoW AMM minus an estimated transaction cost of 100k gas at the current gas price of the trade.
+Envy is denominated in the native token of the chain the trade is made on.

 ### Method